OSCOSS/AR-Annotator/README.md

-# ARAN
+# AR-Extractor
-ARAN stands for Automatic Article and Review Annotator.
+AR stands for Article and Review information extractor.
-The repositoy of ARAN includes:
+The repositoy of AR-Extractor includes:
   The source code,
   Evaluation procedure,
   and a sample created article.